 Delete Twitter: How to delete your Twitter account

-Twitter can be useful, interesting, and even uplifting at times, but it can also be an unbearable cesspit of smugness, shameless attention-seeking and straight-up hatred.
+Twitter can be useful, informative, and even uplifting at times.
+But it can also be an unbearable cesspit of smugness, shameless attention-seeking and straight-up hatred.
 Ready to give it the boot?
-Here’s a complete guide on how to delete your Twitter account permanently or otherwise.
+Here’s a complete guide on how to delete Twitter − permanently or otherwise.

 Whatever your reason for leaving the micro-blogging site − let’s face it, there’s plenty to choose from − the good news is that it’s very simple to shut your account down.